raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-23- Reformer - The efficient Transformer.md

 </p>

 In above fig, input is processed with chunks of size 4.
-So instead of storing entire Y<sup>int</sup> of size 16 X d<sub>ff</sub> in memory during forward pass, now with chunked feed forward layers we store just tensor of size 4 X d<sub>ff</sub> (in general chunk_size X d<sub>ff</sub>) in memory at a time and finally results are concatenated.
+So instead of storing entire Y<sup>int</sup> of size l X d<sub>ff</sub> (l = 16 above) in memory during forward pass, now with chunked feed forward layers we store just tensor of size 4 X d<sub>ff</sub> (in general chunk_size X d<sub>ff</sub>) in memory at a time and finally results are concatenated.

 ### Conclusion

-Reformer takes the soul of transformer and each part of it is re-engineered very efficiently using LSH attention, Reversible residual networks and Chunked feed forward layers so that it can exectued efficiently on long sequences and with small memory use even for models with a large number of layers.
+Reformer takes the soul of transformer and each part of it is re-engineered very efficiently using LSH attention, Reversible residual networks and Chunked feed forward layers so that it can exectued efficiently on long sequences even for models with a large number of layers.